IdkRandomTry/qwop-rl/README.md

 **Baseline Implementation with Stable-Baselines3:**

-We initially implemented PPO using the Stable-Baselines3 library (see [playground.ipynb](My-RL/playground.ipynb)).
+We initially implemented PPO using the Stable-Baselines3 library.
 The agent showed promising behavior and learned basic forward movement strategies.
 You can see an early result in [showcase.ipynb](My-RL/showcase.ipynb).

 **Training Paradigm Shift: Episodes → Steps:**

 During training, we encountered a important insight.
 Training for a fixed number of episodes proved inefficient because QWOP is highly failure-prone.
 Many episodes ended within seconds, providing minimal learning signal.
 Hence we shifted to training for a fixed number of steps instead, where each step represents a single state-action-reward transition.
 This approach provided a much more direct and consistent measure of learning progress, as every step contributed equally to the training data regardless of episode length.
+A similar approach is by setting the training time, as it is a better estimator of learning than episode count.

+You can see the implementation in [ppo_train.ipynb](My-RL/ppo_train.ipynb)

 **Custom PPO Implementation:**

-Building on theoretical foundations from our coursework, we implemented our own PPO algorithm from scratch (check out [train_ppo.py](My-RL/train_ppo.py)).
+Building on theoretical foundations from our coursework, we implemented our own PPO algorithm from scratch (check out [train_ppo.py](My-RL/train_ppo.py) and [custom_ppo_train.ipynb](My-RL/custom_ppo_train.ipynb)).
 This custom implementation **successfully trained an agent that consistently reaches the finish line**!
 You can watch it in action below:

 [![QWOP PPO Demo](https://img.youtube.com/vi/VlHlnPoo1eE/0.jpg)](https://youtu.be/VlHlnPoo1eE)

 *Note: While our custom PPO outperformed the Stable-Baselines3 version, this is likely because we trained it for significantly more steps.
 Both implementations are theoretically sound!*

 ## Double QN
-Not done yet
+- still to do

 ## Deep QN
-Not done yet
+- still to do

 ## The "Knee Scraping" Problem